 open/close all folders

-- A male kilt example with this Sierra Mist commercial, featuring Patton Oswalt stepping out of a St. Paddy's Day parade to do The Marilyn Maneuver.
+- A male kilt example with a Sierra Mist commercial featuring Patton Oswalt stepping out of a St. Paddy's Day parade to do The Marilyn Maneuver.
 Quoth an onlooker, "That's just wrong, Dad."

 - Sometimes seen in commercials from the 1970s, '80s, and '90s for products like pantyhose (back when a lot more women wore them than do today), Nair (see Image Links above), or any other product designed to make a woman's legs look nicer.

-- In Australia's Avis Super Savers ad, the Avis girl walks past a line of cars with men leaning out to watch her, then opens the door of another car, causing the air conditioner to blow her red dress around as if she's standing over a fan (matching panties can be just barely glimpsed).
+- In Australia's Avis Super Savers ad from the late '80s, a blonde Avis girl walks past a line of cars with men leaning out to watch her, then opens the door of another car, causing the air conditioner to blow her red dress up and around as if she's standing over a fan (matching panties can be just barely glimpsed).
 The all-male line of drivers get a rear view of her and hoot with delight.

 - In a 2014 commercial for Pepsi Wild Cherry, a woman's white dress with cherry patterns billows quickly after a man pops the cap off a bottle of the beverage.
 Then, the cherry patterns fizzle away or dissolve as the man drinks the soda.